tobiasrademacher/MCW-Implementing-Azure-Virtual-Desktop-in-the-enterprise/Hands-on lab/Before the HOL - Implementing Azure Virtual Desktop in the enterprise.md

     - Create an **Admin password**
     - Create an **AD Domain name**, such as **(mycompany).local**
     - Create a **Customupnsuffix** for AVD, such as **"myavd"**

+        >**Note**: Unless you are using a fully qualified domain name for the domain cotroller, make sure to use a .local domain.
+Example: **myavd.local**.
+Otherwise, the deployment will fail.
     - Create a **Default user password**
     - Select **Review + create**